paretje/javacomplete/README.md

 Java omni-completion for Vim 7.x

-Starting point of the projec is:
+Starting point of the project is:
 * https://github.com/VictorDenisov/javacomplete, by Victor Denisov, which in turn is started by
 * http://www.vim.org/scripts/script.php?script_id=1785, created by Mr. Fang Cheng.